-I was involved in a workshop at a primary school, where volunteers try to help the children understand the problem of isolation through games.
+I was involved in a workshop at a primary school, where volunteers try to help the children understand the problem of isolation through learn Romanian faster than any other language I've ever studied, although I spent very little time there and it was my first experience with the language.

 The great difficulty I found was related to the language, as I was rushed into this yelling crowd.
 I was always asking the volunteers for the Romanian equivalents of basic words and expressions such as stop, slow down, and go outside/inside.
 However, the fact that I don't speak Romanian wasn't a deterrent for the children who always asked me whatever crossed their minds.
-This helped me to learn Romanian faster than any other language l've ever studied, although I spent very little time there and it was my first experience with the language.

-By talking with the volunteers I realized that this is a hard job, but there is always the will to work, and that's exactly how I felt.
-You're always emotionally involved and even though you can't really get any time off, for a lot of the volunteers it's better than working in an office.
+This helped me to volunteers I realized that this is a hard job, but there is always the will to work, and that's exactly how I felt.
+You're always emotionally involved can't really get any time off, for a lot of the volunteers it's better than working in an office.